dsgelab/Finregistry_detailed_longitudinal_and_endpoint_generation/README.md

 Small pre-processing steps (e.g. date format harmonisation, duplicate removal is performed here).
 Neither number of columns, nor column names are changed from original.
 All pre-processing steps can be found on a google drive: dsgelab>Finregistry>Data_dictionaries>QC preprocessing changes.

+A note on causes of death pre-processing:

+We have received two files "thl2021_2196_ksyy_tutkimus" and " thl2021_2196_ksyy_vuosi ".
+First larger file (tutkimus) contains information for all IDs from a second file (vuosi) and also contains death date but no medical codes for additional 15467 IDs.
+For matching IDs between files there are some small differences in variables (e.g. for 15 IDs different death date is recorded, for 0.1% IDs cause of death codes differ).
+As we don’t know which information is correct and differences are only for a small portion of IDs, using only tutkimus seems appropriate.

 # Detailed longitudinal
 Here detailed longitudinal files are formed from all registers which are included in endpoint generation.